 Eating disorders are not all about the food itself.
-Setting strict ‘rules’ around food and eating, being pre-occupied with weight, shape, food and developing rituals around food and eating are way of coping with difficult situations, thoughts and feelings.
-The way the person treats food may make them feel more able to cope, or feel more in control, but they might not be aware of the purpose this behaviour is serving.
+The way the person treats food may make them feel more able to cope, or feel more in control, but they might not be aware of the function the behaviour is serving.

 There are many different types of eating disorders, with bulimia and anorexia nervosa being the most common, and all of them are serious.
 All eating disorders are treatable and a full recovery is possible.
 Getting help and advice as soon as possible improves the chances of a full recovery.

-It is common for people with eating difficulties to not see that there is a real problem.
-You may not understand why others are concerned or you might disagree that there is a problem altogether.
-This may make you feel angry and frustrated.
+It is common for people with eating difficulties to not see that there is a problem.
+They may not understand why others are concerned or they might disagree that there is a problem altogether.

 Calmly support them to open up about how they are feeling and what they are struggling with.
-The quicker they can get help for your difficulties, the better the outcome.
+The quicker they can get help, the better the outcome.

 Take things one day at a time, each meal at a time.
 If they have a difficult meal or snack, start the next one afresh.